By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 Figure 3.6.1.1: Sequence diagram illustrating the interactions between the

-components when filter
+Logic and Model components when filter command is called.

 -